 Feel the peace of walking or crossing the Bridge of Peace

-And if I still had enough time, I should have explored the Prometheus cave, visit Signagi and Bodbe and go around Georgia.
+And if I still had enough time, I should have explored the Prometheus cave, visit Signagi and Bodbe and gone around Georgia.

 Until next time.

-For now, my heart is full of gratitude because through the roads of Georgia, I found myself as a solivagant going to the path of wanderlust.
+For now, my heart is full of gratitude because, through the roads of Georgia, I found myself as a solivagant going on the path of wanderlust.

 About the Writer:

-Louiela Ann Analista is an Overseas Filipino Worker (OFW) based in United Arab Emirates.
+Louie Ann Analista is an Overseas Filipino Worker (OFW) based in the United Arab Emirates.
 She loves nature trips.
-Lately, she travelled alone and the journey was successful.
-Thus, she is fond of calling herself as Miss Solivagant.
+Lately, she traveled alone and the journey was successful.
+Thus, she is fond of calling herself Miss Solivagant.